 Off Leash Recall:

-Start the off leash training in your yard when it is quiet and when you have very few outside distractions.
+Start the Off Leash Recall training in a fenced in area.
+If your yard isn’t fenced you will need to find a area that is.
+Begin in a quiet area that has very few distractions.
 Early mornings always work best for me.
 The off leash training should be just like the on leash training.
 The only thing that will be different is that the rope is gone.

 As with all training, keep your sessions short.
-Training sessions should be kept under 10 minutes in length.
-Finish each session with your dog correctly doing a behaivor.
+Training sessions should be kept around 2 to 5 minutes in length.
+Finish each session with your dog correctly doing a behavior.

 Always do something that your dog likes to do when the session ends.
 Playing with the dog’s favorite toy or going for a walk will keep your dog interested in training.
 Because there is a “fun time” following the training, it will make the dog more willing to train well.

 There are several variations of this training that will get the same results.
 If you need help teaching your dog you can contact us and we can give personal instruction.
-Contact Us.
+Click Here to Contact Us.